 The country of New Zealand comprises three islands, each possessing an incredibly fragile ecosystem that is susceptible to environmental detriment from imported invasive species.
 Given there are no indigenous mammals to control the population of non-natives, rural farmers spearhead citizen-led conservation efforts, preserving their valuable farmland while continuing a multi-generational ritual and tradition of bush hunting.

 This visual anthropological work trails invasive species hunters over the three days leading to the culmination of The Roar.
-This is an ongoing documentary project, to be continued in March-May of 2018.
+This is an ongoing documentary project, to be continued in April-May of 2019.